• Skip to primary navigation

 2. Bremen

-Sticking with Hanseatic cities, another one of the best side trips from Hamburg is to Bremen.
-Unlike many cities in Germany, Bremen remained unscathed during WWII and as such its Old Town is full of original buildings dating from the 15th and 16th centuries.
+Another Hanseatic city and one of the best day trips from Hamburg is Bremen.
+Unlike many cities in Germany, Bremen remained unscathed during World War II and, as such, its Old Town is full of original buildings dating from the 15th and 16th centuries.
 Head to the city’s main square, Marktplatz, and you’ll find the Bremen Roland statue, a symbol of city rights.
-However, the most striking landmark on the square is the World Heritage listed Town Hall with its mix of Brick Gothic and Renaissance styles.
-In the Schnoor quarter you’ll discover plenty of lovely half-timbered houses, while the Böttcherstraße area is known for having a more eclectic look to it.
-Art lovers will want to visit the Bremen Kunsthalle and its extensive collection of Western Art, featuring works by van Gogh, Rubens, and Rembrandt.
+The most striking landmark on the square is the World Heritage–listed Town Hall, with its mix of Brick Gothic and Renaissance styles.
+In the Schnoor quarter, you’ll discover plenty of lovely half-timbered houses, while the Böttcherstraße area is known for having a more eclectic look.
+Art lovers will want to visit the Bremen Kunsthalle and its extensive collection of Western art that includes works by van Gogh, Rubens, and Rembrandt.

-Getting there: To get from Hamburg to Bremen you can take one of the direct trains which regularly make the hour-long trip.
+Getting there: To get from Hamburg to Bremen, you can take one of the direct trains that regularly make the hour-long trip.

 Castle of Schwerin in Germany